Bell: Styles of ringing

 Swinging bells are sounded by an internal clapper.
 The clapper may have a longer period of swing than the bell.
 In this case, the bell will catch up with the clapper and if rung to or near full circle will carry the clapper up on the bell's trailing side.
-Alternatively, the clapper may have a shorter period and catch up with the bell's leading side, travel up with the bell coming to rest on the downhill side.
+Alternatively, the clapper may have a shorter period and catch up with the bell's leading side, travel up with the bell, and come to rest on the downhill side.
 This latter method is used in English style full circle ringing.

 Occasionally the clappers have leather pads (called muffles) strapped around them to quieten the bells when practice ringing to avoid annoying the neighbourhood.
 Also at funerals, half-muffles are often used to give a full open sound on one round, and a muffled sound on the alternate round for a distinctive, mournful effect.
 This was done at the Funeral of Diana, Princess of Wales in 1997.

 A carillon, which is a musical instrument consisting of at least 23 cast bronze cup-shaped bells, is tuned so that the bells can be played serially to produce a melody, or sounded together to play a chord.
 A traditional carillon is played by striking a baton keyboard with the fists, and by pressing the keys of a pedal keyboard with the feet.
 The keys mechanically activate levers and wires that connect to metal clappers that strike the inside of the bells, allowing the performer to vary the intensity of the note according to the force applied to the key.